SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/java/developing-services-client.html.md

 title: Developing Java clients for services
 ---

-This section describes the Cumulocity Email and SMS API and shows how to access them using the Cumulocity Java Client.
+This section describes the Cumulocity SMS API and shows how to access them using the Cumulocity Java Client.

 ### Using the services platform